How to back up my Mac and get the 3-2-1 data protection punch

 How to retrieve data from external hard drive backups

-If you have manually created data backups to an external drive - via copy and paste or drag-and-drop - you can connect the external disk to your MacBook, open it, and start browsing files.
-Once you locate the data you need to restore, copy it to the Mac computer.
+If you have manually created data backups to an external drive — via copy and paste or drag-and-drop — connect the external disk to the MacBook, open it and start browsing files.
+Once you locate the data to restore, copy it to the Mac computer.

-How to restore a Mac backup via Acronis Cyber Protect Home Office
+How to restore a Mac backup via Acronis True Image

-To recover data via ACPHO from an external drive, follow the steps below:
+To recover data via Acronis True Image from an external drive, follow the steps below:

 1. On the left pane in the backup agent, select the backup containing the files and folders you want to recover -> open the Recovery tab.

-2. Select the backup version you wish to restore from the Backup list. (following the data recovery process, the files will be restored to the state they were on the corresponding date)
+2. Select the backup version to restore from the Backup list.
+The files will be restored to the state they were on the corresponding date after the recovery process.

 3. Select which files or folders you wish to recover.